 After realizing that Luther wasn’t the ignorant backwater monk he had originally thought, the Pope wanted to bring him to Rome for questioning.
 This was thwarted however, by the Lord of Luther’s province, Fredrick the Wise, who knew that once Luther entered this “lion’s den” he would never likely return.
 So he arranged to have Luther questioned on German soil, by one Cardinal Cajetan.
-It was here that Luther came to a shocking realization: He would either have to submit to the ordinances and doctrines of the Roman Catholic Church, or to those of the Bible and Scripture: Because the two were not the same!
+It was here - and also following his famous debate with theologian John Eck in Leipzig, Germany in 1519 - that Luther came to a shocking realization: He would either have to submit to the ordinances and doctrines of the Roman Catholic Church, or to those of the Bible and Scripture: Because the two were not the same!
 He could not do both!
 Luther chose uncompromisingly the second: to take his stand on - not the ordinances of the Pope - but God’s Holy Word!
 From there on Luther became the servant of the Lord - and consequently, a “wanted man” by Rome.

 So began the Great Protestant Reformation…leading to the British Reformation…leading to the exodus of Puritans and Separatists to North America: leading to the dedication of the Land soon to be known as the United States of America, to God.

-Martin Luther was a reformer in every sense of the word: His German translation of the New Testament, written while in hiding, was the first ever exposure that the common person - i.e the milk-maid, the plough-boy, etc - had to the Word of God (because Luther had come to realize that ALL were equal in God’s eyes) and this ‘labor of love’ revolutionized the culture and brought a unification to the German tongue throughout the fragmented provinces, in the Name of Jesus.
+Martin Luther was a reformer in every sense of the word: His German translation of the New Testament, written while in hiding, was the first ever exposure that the common person - i.e the milk-maid, the plough-boy, etc - had to the Word of God (because Luther had come to realize that ALL were equal in God’s eyes) and this ‘labor of love’ revolutionized the culture and brought a unification to the German tongue throughout the fragmented provinces of the Holy Roman Empire, in the Name of Jesus.

 His revelation on grace from Romans ch.1:17 and the subsequent teachings that followed, set the souls of multitudes free; and as they realized that in Christ, they already had everything they needed for this life and the next, they were then able to reach out and “love thy neighbor” instead of only thinking about themselves: This marked the beginning of what would become a true reformation in the hearts and souls of an indentured people, whose only previous concern had been about their own personal survival.